jakenemiroff/ML-Spam-Email-Detection/README.md

   - S3
   - CloudFormation

-### Please note that the notebook is not my own.
+### Please note that the notebook is not my own code.
 I used it in order to further my knowledge of deep learning and using AWS SageMaker.
 I am including it in case someone else comes across it and wants to learn from it as I have done.